-Common stock outstanding after completion of the offering 7,210,246 shares full will be \$23.0 million, (or \$26.8 million if the underwriters exercise in full their option to purchase additional shares of common stock from us), after deducting the underwriting discount and estimated offering expenses which are payable by us.
+Common stock outstanding after completion of the offering 7,210,246 shares full midpoint of the offering price range set forth on the cover page of this prospectus, we estimate that the net proceeds to us from the sale of our common stock in this offering will be \$22.4 million, (or \$26.1 million if the underwriters exercise in full their option to purchase additional shares of common stock from us), after deducting the estimated underwriting discount and offering expenses which are payable by us.
 We intend to use the net proceeds to us from this offering for general corporate purposes and investment in our bank subsidiary, which may include the support of our balance sheet growth, repayment of our junior subordinated debentures, the acquisition of other banks or financial institutions to the extent such opportunities arise, and the maintenance of our capital and liquidity ratios, and the ratios of our bank, at acceptable levels.
 We will not receive any proceeds from the sale of shares of our common stock by the selling shareholders.
 See "Use of Proceeds."